amore-upf/masked-coreference/README.md

 ## Citation
-The system is described in this paper: Does referent predictability affect the choice of referential form?
-A computational approach using masked coreference resolution (arxiv link)
+The system is described in this paper: [Does referent predictability affect the choice of referential form?
+A computational approach using masked coreference resolution](https://arxiv.org/abs/2109.13105)

 ```
 @inproceedings{ aina2021referent,